 3) It is my sole responsibility to keep track of all job search required activities

 I agree to keep up with my job search reports on a weekly basis in Infosys, and to keep record in my job search tracking spreadsheet of any interviews or technical tests taken, or interview correspondence with companies with which I am interviewing.

 The University may, at any time during the 12-month job-search period following my completion of the Master’s in Software Development, verify that I am fulfilling the job search requirements and ask me for proof of such fulfillment.
 Failure to present proof of fulfillment of the job search requirements may result in forfeiture of eligibility for a tuition refund.

 4) Termination of Eligibility for Refund

-My eligibility for the tuition refund will terminate upon the earlier of: (i) receiving a qualifying job offer (as defined in this agreement); (ii) failure to meet the job search requirements specified above; or (iii) withdrawing, failing, or not graduating from the MSD program on-time for any other reason, including health-based or family emergency reasons.
+My eligibility for the tuition refund will terminate upon the earlier of: (i) receiving a qualifying job offer (as defined in this agreement); (ii) failure to meet the job search requirements specified above; or (iii) withdrawing, failing, not completing the coursework by the intended date of completion, or not graduating from the MSD program by the intended date of graduation for any other reason, including health-based or family emergency reasons.

 5) Dispute Resolution

 If there is any dispute between the parties, it is agreed to be tendered for resolution through third-party neutral mediation, and if unsuccessful, through binding arbitration.

 6) Review of My Tax Returns